-Initial results from the case study for early 2001 show
+Initial results from the case studies for early 2001 show

-- · Compared to the IMAGE-identified plasmapause, the DMSP-identified plasmapause using an LIT threshold shows similar dynamical behavior over time but tends to be further inward than the IMAGE plasmapause. - Outer radiation belt location found by SAMPEX generally responds to changes in plasmapause location with a delay of two or three days-this holds for most disturbances, but not for all (e.g. disturbance 4). - .
-The plasmapause is found inward of the SAMPEX-identified location of microbursts for all but 4 out of 2500 microbursts. - · DMSP-identified plasmapause dynamics correlates well with Dst for disturbances of varying intensities.
+- Compared to the IMAGE-identified plasmapause, the DMSP-identified plasmapause based on the LIT minimum is very similar to locations identified by IMAGE.
+Average difference is ~0.5 L. - · Outer radiation belt location found by SAMPEX generally responds to changes in plasmapause location with a delay of two or three days--this holds for most disturbances, but not for all (e.g. disturbance 4). - · Plasmapause locations correlate with SAMPEX-identified microburst locations.
+Microburst locations are nearly always located outward of plasmapause locations.
+Both move inward rapidly during storm events, with microbursts filling gaps in plasmapause locations at high L values, then slowly move outward in concert during recovery. - · DMSP-identified plasmapause dynamics correlates well with Dst for disturbances of varying intensities.

-In the investigation for 18 June 2001, we find good agreement between plasmapause identifications from DMSP and IMAGE, with the best correlation obtained using the LIT density minimum identifications.
-We will be developing and testing the density minimum method, again using the early 2001 case study period.
+In the investigation for 18 June 2001, we find good agreement between plasmapause identifications from DMSP and IMAGE, with the LIT density minimum identifications.
+We will refining the algorithm and developing a multiyear database of plasmapause locations.